Common tangents to convex bodies: Introduction

-Finally, the subject of common tangents to multiple objects has been considered from an algebraic point of view; the circles in the original Greek problem are replaced by real quadrics or convex semialgebraic sets, and the lines are replaced by $k$-planes.
+Finally, the subject of common tangents to multiple objects has been considered from an algebraic point of view; the circles in the original Greek problem have been replaced by real quadrics or convex semialgebraic sets, and the lines have been replaced by $k$-planes.
 See for example \cite{borcea2006common}, \cite{kozhasov2020number}, \cite{sottile2002lines}, and \cite{sottile2005real}.
-It would be interesting to know if the algebraic results for general $k$-planes extend to convex bodies.
+It would be interesting to know if the algebraic results for general $k$-planes also extend to convex bodies.